danillotorresdev/hostfully/docs/system-design.md

 ## Conclusion

-The system design of the Hostifully code challenge follows a modular and organized structure, with components, pages, utilities, and contexts each residing in dedicated directories.
+The system design of the Hostfully code challenge follows a modular and organized structure, with components, pages, utilities, and contexts each residing in dedicated directories.
 This design promotes code reusability, maintainability, and scalability, enabling efficient development and easier collaboration among team members.
 By structuring the project in this way, we ensure that the codebase remains clean, manageable, and adaptable to future changes and enhancements.